 To date, no national standards have been established regarding GHGs, nor has EPA established criteria or thresholds for ambient GHG emissions pursuant to its authority to establish motor vehicle emission standards for CO2 under the CAA.
 However, a considerable body of scientific literature exists addressing the sources of GHG emissions and their adverse effects on climate, including reports from the Intergovernmental Panel on Climate Change, the U.S. National Academy of Sciences, EPA, and other federal agencies.
 GHGs differ from other air pollutants evaluated in federal environmental reviews because their impacts are not localized or regional because of the rapid dispersion into the global atmosphere that is characteristic of these gases.
 The affected environment for CO2 and other GHG emissions is the entire planet.
 In addition, from a quantitative perspective, global climate change is the cumulative result of numerous and varied emissions sources (in terms of both absolute numbers and types), each of which makes a relatively small addition to global atmospheric GHG concentrations.
-In contrast to broad-scale actions such as those involving an entire industry sector or very large geographic areas, it is difficult to isolate and understand the GHG emissions impacts of a particular transportation project.
-Furthermore, no scientific methodology for attributing specific climatological changes to a particular transportation project's emissions currently exists.
+In contrast to broad-scale actions such as those involving an entire industry sector or very large geographic areas, it is difficult to isolate and understand the GHG emissions impacts of a particular transportation project's emissions currently exists.